DanilLinkov/UrlShortnerClient/README.md

 - View, edit, delete and share created ShortUrls which are retrieved based on the user's session cookie where anonymous users also contain an encrypted GUID cookie to allow them to be identified between sessions.
 - Navigate to ShortUrls and be guided to the stored long url under it's Id.
 - Responsive web design allowing for good viewing experience on a variety of screen sizes.
+- Hosted on Azure

 ## Tech stack

 - React
 - Typescript
 - Material UI
+- Azure for hosting

 API Tech stack can be found in the github link provided above